Blogs in the LMS

 If you have setup Sections in your subject, you can allocate a Discussion to just that Section of students.
 When creating a Discussion, in the Post To box, select one or more of the Sections you want to allow to have access to the discussion.

-The Discussion will be listed under subject navigation: Discussion, under Assignments (if ‘Marks’ have been assigned to the discussion), as well as within any Module it has been added to.
+The Discussion will be listed under subject navigation: Discussion, under Assignments (if ‘Grades’ have been assigned to the discussion), as well as within any Module it has been added to.

 On the Discussions page, the Discussion will state how many Sections can view the Discussion, and if you click on this, you will see the names of the Sections.